WOW Christmas: Green

 WOW Christmas: Green is the second release in the WOW Christmas series.
 It is the follow-up to the platinum-selling WOW Christmas: Red album.
-The double-disc album features 15 new tracks that are (so far) exclusive to this release.
-The album peaked at #54 on the Billboard 200 chart in 2005, and at #2 on the Top Christian Albums chart.
+The double-disc album features 15 new tracks that were (to date) exclusive to the release.
+The album peaked at No. 54 on the Billboard 200 chart in 2005, and at No. 2 on the Top Christian Albums chart.
 WOW Christmas: Green was certified gold in 2006 by the Recording Industry Association of America (RIAA).